Benefits of working in health

 - Support for health and social care

 Many retailers and restaurants offer healthcare staff discounts.
-With the Blue Light Card, you can get discounts at the following places:
+Visit the Blue Light Card website to see which retailers offer these.

 Want to find out more?

-If you would like to hear from Kent and Medway's incredible apprentices, head over to the apprenticeships section where you find information about doing an apprenticeship in health and care.ย
+If you would like to hear from Kent and Medway's incredible apprentices, head over to the Apprenticeships section where you will find information about doing an apprenticeship and the routes to entry.ย